MkDocsEditor/MkDocsEditor-Android/README.md

 ## How to build

 Building this project should be straight forward.
 Just check out the repo and let Android Studio handle the rest.

 ## Gradle

-Since this project uses a Gradle version >= 4.6 and the Android Gradle Plugin only supports "configuration on demand" on lower versions you have to manually disable it in your IntelliJ/Android Studio project settings.
+Since this project uses a Gradle version >= 4.6 and the Android Gradle Plugin only supports " configuration on demand" on lower versions you have to manually disable it in your IntelliJ/Android Studio project settings.
 See this page for more info: https://stackoverflow.com/a/49994951/1941623

+## Connecting to the Host from the Emulator

+The emulator host PC can be accessed from inside the emulator via IP `10.0.2.2`.

 # Contributing

 GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
 Create GitHub tickets for bugs and new features and comment on the ones that you are interested in.

 # License